 Begin the online orientation.

-Where is the 3D printer located?
+Where are the 3D printers located?

-It's in the Gould Memorial Library in the Makerspace Room on the Brunswick campus.
+They are in the Gould Memorial Library in the Makerspace Room on the Brunswick campus.

 Who can use this service?

 The 3D printers may be used by Coastal Georgia students, faculty, and staff who have completed the online tutorial, 3D Printing at Coastal Georgia Libraries.

 How does 3D Printing fit in an Academic Library?